 Enable Email Logging

-For this step, you will have two options enabled by default.
-The email deliverability will ensure that your emails are delivered.
-The error tracking will notify you if the plugin detects any issue with the emails.
+For this step, you will have 2 options enabled by default.
+Improved email deliverability will ensure that your emails are delivered.
+Email error tracking will notify you if the plugin detects any issue with the emails.

 If you want, you can enable the Detailed Email Logs to keep track of all emails that are being sent from your website.